MateuszKubuszok/GameTheoryTools/README.md

 ## Running program

 To run program you need to execute `./gtl_program` command.
-If not set otherise it will read from standard input and write to standard output and standard error.
+If not set otherwise it will read from standard input and write to standard output and standard error.
 More information can be found when run with `--help`
 argument: `./gtl_program --help`.